 Studying at the School of Architecture

-Today, more people live in cities than in rural areas.
-The drastic global urbanisation is a major challenge for society.
-Both the environment and the social and economic equilibrium are under threat.
+As a society, we stand in the midst of a global crisis.
+The environment is changing rapidly due to Anthropocene effects such as rising temperatures and sea levels.
 However, there is now a global consensus on sustainable and people-friendly housing environments, in which high-quality architecture plays an important role.
 This increases the demand for skilled architects with modern training and an understanding of the major importance of environmental issues.

 The School of Architecture at Lund University is equipped with state-of-the-art facilities.
 In addition to each student having their own working area with adjustable tables, they have access to school provided computers within the design studios and computer labs.
 Additional facilities and resources include workshops where students can utilise a variety of machines and power tools, plotting and printing rooms with multiple machines, and digital fabrication shops with a range of equipment including various digitally-driven tools such as 3D printing, laser cutting, and CNC milling.
 There are also many social spaces within the school that provide students with generous areas for collaborative working or leisure.